VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/Onion architecture in the development of cross platform applications. Part 4. UI.md

 This is a final article in these series.
 Now you know how to create application with onion architecture.

-To simplify all these steps, I created a template, that you can use to create cross-platform application with onion archirecture.
+To simplify all these steps, I created a template, that you can use to create cross-platform application with onion architecture.
 It is available as a `NuGet` package: [.NET Templates](https://www.nuget.org/packages/VladislavAntonyuk.DotNetTemplates){target="_blank"}.

+Once again, I highly recommend [this course](https://www.courses.milanjovanovic.tech/a/aff_q2snzxhl/external?affcode=1486372_ffmooc4t) for a Clean Architecture Deep-Dive.

 Happy coding!